 Mark struggling classes as Extra Help

-We recommend creating a separate class for your students who need additional assistance so that you can mark the class as ESL/ELL/remedial and set different goals and expectations.
-Checking the ESL/ELL/remedial box is a critical step in ensuring your students' Membean success, and it is most effective before students have calibrated.
+We recommend creating a separate class for your students who need additional assistance so that you can mark the class as Extra Help and set different goals and expectations.
+Enabling the Extra Help setting is a critical step in ensuring your students' Membean success, and it is most effective before students have calibrated.
 Checking this box will calibrate students onto our lower word lists, making sure they start off with words at their level.
 It also adjusts several settings to aid in the learning process, such as providing extended time and issuing our most challenging question types less frequently.

 If you only have a few students who need additional assistance, you can update their individual training preferences rather than having them in a separate class.
 Because checking the Extra Help box applies the settings to all students in the class, do not check it unless all of the students need additional help.

 Students in remedial or ESL programs and those with learning disabilities or attention differences may need to train more frequently, but for shorter sessions each time.
 Chunk their training by keeping the same total minute requirement that you have for your gen-ed students, but have them split their sessions into 5-10 minutes at a time.
 This helps these learners maintain focus.
 For example, if your class requirement is to complete two 20-minute sessions per week, you could have these students complete four 10-minute sessions.
 Having each learner train for the amount of time they can actually remain focused is key.

 Differentiate quizzes & writing assignments

 Differentiate your quizzes and writing assignments based on student ability.
 A gifted group of students might only need to be assessed once per quarter, while your struggling students would benefit from regular weekly quizzes to both provide rapid short-term learning feedback and keep the importance of training fresh in their minds.